Food & Drink|March 19, 2026|12 min read

 What is the difference between halal-certified and Muslim-friendly in Japan?
 Halal-certified means a recognized certification body has audited the restaurant's ingredients, preparation methods, and supply chain.
 Muslim-friendly means the restaurant avoids pork and alcohol in cooking but may share kitchen equipment with non-halal items and has not undergone a formal audit.

 <!-- <script type="application/ld+json"> { "@context": "https://schema.org", "@type": "FAQPage", "mainEntity": [ { "@type": "Question", "name": "Is it hard to find halal food in Tokyo?", "acceptedAnswer": { "@type": "Answer", "text": "It is much easier than it was five years ago, but it still requires some planning.
 Areas like Shin-Okubo and Asakusa have multiple halal options within walking distance." } }, { "@type": "Question", "name": "Can I eat sushi if I follow a halal diet?", "acceptedAnswer": { "@type": "Answer", "text": "Yes, seafood is halal by nature.
 At halal-certified restaurants, the rice is prepared without mirin and the soy sauce is alcohol-free." } }, { "@type": "Question", "name": "Are there halal options near major tourist attractions?", "acceptedAnswer": { "@type": "Answer", "text": "Yes.
-Asakusa (near Senso-ji) has Naritaya and Sushi Ken.
-Shinjuku and Shin-Okubo have numerous options.
-Akihabara has Honolu." } } ] } </script> -->
+Asakusa (near Senso-ji) has Naritaya, Honolu Premier, and Sushi Ken.
+Shin-Okubo (one stop from Shinjuku) has dozens of options.
+Shibuya has Gyumon for halal wagyu yakiniku." } } ] } </script> -->

 Plan your visit